cloudmesh-community/fa18-523-60/paper/paper.md

    }
 ] )
 ```
-$collStats returns statistics regarding a collection or view. [@www.docs.mongodb]
+$collStats returns statistics regarding a collection or view.[@www-docs.mongodb]

 ```
 db.matrices.aggregate( [ { $collStats: { latencyStats: { histograms: true } }
  } ] )
  ```
 $count passes a document to the next stage that contains a count of the number
- of documents input to the stage. [@www.docs.mongodb]
+ of documents input to the stage. [@www-docs.mongodb]

  ```
  db.scores.aggregate(  [    {